 Are you having trouble securing interviews?
-Did you know that on average an employer only spend about 5 seconds scanning your CV before deciding if it is worthwhile to continue reading?
+Did you know that on average an employer only spends about 5 seconds scanning your CV before deciding if it is worthwhile to continue reading?
 If you do not make an impression with them in these first 5 seconds your CV ends in the trash and you never get that interview.
-The reasons I discuss in this Blog post are all assuming that you have already put together the perfect CV and have started applying for jobs.
+The reasons I discuss in this blog post are all assuming that you have already put together the perfect CV and have started applying for jobs.
 If your CV is old or plain check out this CV revamping service to get you started with a super looking CV.

-Right so, imagine the following situation, you have applied for a position which seems perfect for you.
+Right so, imagine the following situation, you have applied for a position that seems perfect for you.
 You have compiled the ideal CV and written a motivated cover letter.
 You just know that this position is the one!
-However your confidence slowly turns into frustration as the days go by and you receive no news on an interview date.
+However, your confidence slowly turns into frustration as the days go by and you receive no news on an interview date.
 The truth is that this is an exceptionally common situation and I get asked by candidates on a daily basis why they have not managed to secure an interview.

 This is such a complex question and the reality is that there can be so many answers.
-For this reason I have decided to quickly put together a list of some of the more common reasons you might not be landing the interviews you feel you deserve.
+For this reason, I have decided to quickly put together a list of some of the more common reasons you might not be landing the interviews you feel you deserve.
 Some of these reasons you have complete control over and others are out of your hands.

 Reasons you are not securing interviews.